 Charges will often be assessed based on a standardized fine.
 Situations that require additional work from sources outside of the College will result in the fine plus the cost of the outside contractor.
-Damage fines can be incurred for the following but are not limited to: Vomit, excessive trash, and cracked or broken window panes.
-Additional fines may be assessed for deliberate contamination of recycling bins.
+Damage fines can be incurred for the following but are not limited to: Vomit, excessive trash, damage to exit signs, damage to ceiling tiles, cracked or broken window panes. etc. Additional fines may be assessed for deliberate contamination of recycling bins.